matthieuporte/matthieuporte.github.io/docs/_posts/2023-04-12-markdown-cheat-sheet.md

 You can put some colon (:) to align the text in a particular direction.

-:-- means aligned to the left
+* :-- means aligned to the left
-:-: means centered
+* :-: means centered
---: meand aligned to the right
+* --: means aligned to the right

 ___